Periodicity Schedule

 Lead

-Information related to blood lead screening and reporting for clients who are 15 years of age and older is available on the DSHS Blood Lead Surveillance Group's website.
+Information related to blood lead screening and reporting for clients who are ages 15 and older are available on the DSHS Blood Lead Surveillance Group's website.

 Reporting Blood Lead Results Electronically